ibmf-bioinformatics/MeStanG/manuals/Manual.md

 For design, there are three general specifications.

 - Source of the sample: environmental or host/pathogen sample source.
-- Taxa abundance: known taxa abundances (standard mode) or unknown abundances (random mode).
+- Taxa read abundance: known taxa read abundances (standard mode) or unknown (random mode).
-- Abundance distribution: by unique taxa or by taxa with unique subtaxa.
+- Read Abundance distribution: by unique taxa or by taxa with unique subtaxa.

-Each `.fasta` file can be tagged with a taxon (pl. taxa) for abundance distribution and to trace the source of each member of the community in the generated output (see [Output files](#ofls)).
+Each `.fasta` file can be tagged with a taxon (pl. taxa) for read abundance distribution and to trace the source of each member of the community in the generated output (see [Output files](#ofls)).
 This taxon is a user-defined tag and should be a unique alphanumeric string with no spaces.
-Taxon also helps to group specific `.fasta` files for abundance distribution.
+Taxon also helps to group specific `.fasta` files for read abundance distribution.
 To decide which approach you could use for sample generation use the following graph:

 <p align="center">
   <img src="Design_options.jpg" alt="Design options"/>